 With the full support team there, and a visit from my mum, it was a meeting of the team.
 Time for afternoon tea (and a change of socks).
 Horton was busy, with a fete taking place in the field next door and a fell race on Pen-y-ghent.
 The Dales were alive.

-Across tussocky ground we had now turned a corner, passing the half way point and were about to head south.
-Pyschologically this was a great turning point.
-And then we reached Cam Houses.
+Then we reached Cam Houses.
 What an amazing welcome we received from the team of volunteers, and a barn filled with goodies and people bringing us cups of tea.
 And can you believe, there was even delicious home baked pizza from a pizza oven!
 It was just what we needed.
 Walking for so many hours makes you very hungry.
 Freshly prepared food was mouthwateringly good.

-With such a boost of energy we didn't too much notice or trouble ourselves over the difficult, uneven terrain that followed but were focussed on reaching Oughtershaw, the tarmac road and still delighting in the pizza!
-Soon we would be by the familiar River Wharfe, following the river downstream along the Dales Way.
+With such a boost of energy we didn't much trouble over the difficult, uneven terrain that followed.
+Instead we remained very focussed on reaching Oughtershaw and the tarmac road ahead.
+We were still delighting in the pizza and were chatting about how good it was!

 Just as we were approaching the water, we were greeted by two enthusiastic supporters armed with a box of chocolate 'Heroes' for us.
 Thanks Rob and Katie!
 We were delighted to see them, it really felt like our support team were there every step of the way.
 And as if by coincidence when we listened to Katharine's hourly sound track (strictly 'one tune per hour from the ipod...), it was playing "I need a hero".
 It kept us smiling....and wonderfully distracted.